bernaljg/bernaljg.github.io/_pages/about.md

 ---

 I'm a Computer Science PhD student at The Ohio State University.
-I feel very fortunate to be a part of the wonderful OSUNLP lab and have [Prof. Yu Su](https://ysu1989.github.io/) as my advisor.
+I feel very fortunate to be a part of the wonderful OSU NLP lab and have [Prof. Yu Su](https://ysu1989.github.io/) as my advisor.

 ## Research Interests